Why update your theme

 This is the recommended approach if you manage multiple guidelines.

-Duplication takes about 2–3 minutes.
-You’ll receive an email when it’s ready.
+The duplication process typically takes 2–3 minutes.
+You'll receive an email when it's complete.

 Step 3: Add fonts to Essentials

-Adding fonts to Essentials makes font management easier across multiple guidelines.
+Managing fonts through Essentials makes them easier to maintain across multiple guidelines.

 Customize: